optakt/optakt.github.io/content/knowledge/flare_architecure.md

 The state connector branching protocol protects Flare against the incorrect interpretation of real-world events, proactively, such that there are never any rollbacks on the Flare blockchain state.
 Instead of having rollbacks, contention on state correctness is handled via automatic state branching into a correct and incorrect path.
-The security assumption is that if you as an independent node operator are following along with the correct real-world state, then you will always end up on the correct branch of the blockchain state.
+The security assumption is that if you, as an independent node operator, are following along with the correct real-world state, then you will always end up on the correct branch of the blockchain state.

 ## Flare Time Series Oracle (FTSO)